Edith González: 1982–1989: Transition to adult roles

 In 1982, González had her first leading role in the telenovela Bianca Vidaland the same year she also appeared on the telenovela Chispita.
 The next year in 1983, she participated on the telenovela La fiera.
-In 1984, she appeared on the film Adiós Lagunilla, adiós and had another leading role in the telenovela Sí, mi amor (TV series)Sí, mi amor.
+In 1984, she appeared on the film Adiós Lagunilla, adiós and had another leading role in the telenovela Sí, mi amor.
 In 1986, she appeared on the anthology series La hora marcada as well as appearing on the telenovelas Monte Calvario, in which she had the leading role and Lista negra.
 In 1987 she made an appearance as herself on the program Papá soltero and had her first villain role on the telenovela Rosa salvaje, she participated in this project until episode 48 and at the time several versions for her exit were woven.
 It was said that she had been fired, but in the words of González herself, she actually resigned because of the alleged mistreatment she received from the production of the series.

 In an interview, González defended her version of the events, explaining that at that moment in her career she could not afford an antagonistic role after having starred in other fictions.
 In her opinion, she was not going to endure any "humiliation" stating the following:

 The actress also pointed out that during the filming she experienced "unpleasant experiences" and denounced that she was not treated properly, so she decided to give up the series.
 González assured that she was not fired for the production by stating:

 In an infamous scene of the telenovela, the lead character Rosa García (played by Verónica Castro) throws noodles to her face, which was reported to be for many fans a symbol of the "humiliation" described by González.
 Her character was replaced by Felicia Mercado.
 In 1988 she participated on the films Pero sigo siendo el rey and Central camionera while she also returned to the telenovelas on Flor y canela.
 She acted on the horror film Trampa Infernal (1989), sharing credits with Pedro Fernández.